tyson-swetnam/emsi/README.md

 ## Contents

 The repository is organized for reproducible research.

-Users can run analyses through [CyVerse](https://cyverse.org), or clone this repo and run the analyses locally.
+Users can (re)run our analyses using data science workbenches, like [CyVerse](https://cyverse.org), or they clone this repository to their local machine and run the analyses there.

+See the [Wiki](https://github.com/tyson-swetnam/emsi/wiki) for software requirements.

 ### /data